Rebecca Mammen John: Career

-Rebecca John enrolled with the Bar Council of Delhi 1988 and has been practising in the field of criminal law since then.
+Rebecca John enrolled with the Bar Council of Delhi in 1988 and has been practising in the field of criminal law since then.
 In 2013, John became the first woman to be designated a senior counsel by the High Court of Delhi on the criminal side.
 She has represented the accused in a number of significant and widely reported cases, including representing Indian stockbroker Harshad Mehta in a number of cases concerning the 1992 securities scam early in her career.

 In 2012, she represented Kobad Ghandy, an Indian Communist writer and political activist, against charges under the Unlawful Activities (Prevention) Act.
 He was acquitted of the charges.
 In 2013, she represented Indian cricketer S. Sreesanth in the 2013 Indian Premier League spot-fixing and betting case in which he was ultimately discharged.
 She has also represented Nupur and Rajesh Talwar, who were accused of murdering their daughter Aarushi as well as a domestic worker, Hemraj, in a widely reported case in 2008.
 Both were eventually acquitted by the Allahabad High Court.

 In 2010, John represented families of Sikh victims who died in the 1984 anti-Sikh riots, in the case against the Congress politician Jagdish Tytler for his alleged participation in the riots.
 In 2015, John represented the families of the victims of the 1987 Hashimpura massacre, in which members of the Provincial Armed Constabulary were charged with killing more than 40 Muslim men.
 A Delhi court convicted 16 Provincial Armed Constabulary members of the murders, awarding them life sentences.
-John also made a case for the award of compensation to the victims' families, along with advocate Vrinda Grover.
+John, along with advocate Vrinda Grover, also made a case for the award of compensation to the victims' families.
 In an interview after the conclusion of the case, she described it as "a very very difficult journey, but the verdict, 31 years too late, was still a verdict we welcomed and [were] overjoyed about."

 In 2017, John represented politicians Kanimozhi Karunanidhi, and Sanjay Chandra of the Unitech Group in the 2G spectrum case, in which they were acquitted by a special court in Delhi.
 She has also represented and got discharged the Maran brothers in the Aircel-Maxis case She has represented factory workers of a Maruti Suzuki plant; 13 workers were convicted of murdering a manager during a 2012 workers strike, while 117 co-accused were acquitted of all charges.
 In 2016, she represented student and politician Kanhaiya Kumar and got him bail in a case of alleged sedition.
 She has also represented Kanhaiya Kumar in a case concerning a fine levied on him by the Jawaharlal Nehru University.
 The Delhi High Court ordered the fine to be set aside.
 John is a part of a team of lawyers representing Congress leaders in the National Herald case.